AUTHORITY OF STATEMENT OF FAITH

-We believe that in six literal 24-hour days God directly created, out of nothing, the universe and all that is in it, including mankind, as literally described in Genesis chapters one and two.
-All theories of evolution, secular or religious, not only deny specific, observable natural law but also deny the veracity of the Scriptures and undermine the rightful authority of God over His own creation (Genesis 1, 2; Exodus 20:11; Isaiah 45:11-12, 18; John 1:3; Romans 1:18-22; Romans 5:12; Colossians 1:16-17; Hebrews 1:2-3, 10; 11:3; Revelation 4:11)
+We believe that in six literal 24-hour days God directly created, out of nothing, the universe and all that is in it, including mankind, as described in Genesis chapters one and two.
+All theories of evolution, secular or religious, not only deny specific, observable natural law but also deny the veracity of the Scriptures and undermine the rightful authority of God over His creation (Genesis 1, 2; Exodus 20:11; Isaiah 45:11-12, 18; John 1:3; Romans 1:18-22; Romans 5:12; Colossians 1:16-17; Hebrews 1:2-3, 10; 11:3; Revelation 4:11)

-We believe that God has ordained and created all authority consisting of three basic institutions: 1) the home; 2) the church; and 3) the state.
+We believe that God has ordained and created all authority consisting of three basic institutions: 1) the home; 2) the church; 3) the state.
 Every person is subject to these authorities, but all (including the authorities themselves) are answerable to God and governed by His Word.
 God has given each institution specific Biblical responsibilities and balanced those responsibilities with the understanding that no institution has the right to infringe upon the other.
 The home, the church, and the state are equal and sovereign in their respective Biblically assigned spheres of responsibility under God (Romans 13:1-7; Ephesians 5:22-24; Hebrews 13:17; I Peter 2:13-14).

 We believe that the Scriptures interpreted in their natural, literal sense reveal divinely determined dispensations or rules of life, which define man’s responsibilities in successive ages.
 These dispensations are not ways of salvation, but rather are divinely ordered stewardships by which God directs man according to His purpose.
 Three of these dispensations–the law, the church, and the kingdom–are the subjects of detailed revelation in Scripture (Genesis 1:28; I Corinthians 9:17; II Corinthians 3:9-18; Galatians 3:13-25; Ephesians 1:10; 3:2-10; Colossians 1:24-25, 27; Revelation 20:2-6).